yo-goto/ggl.fish/README.md

 > *Simple Google Search from the command line for [fish shell](https://fishshell.com)*

-This is a simple tool for Google searching from the command line made with fish language.
+This is a simple fish plugin for Google searching from the command line.
 Easy to manipulate Google query parameters with command options.
-You can do things below with this command.
+You can do things below with this plugin.

 - URL encoding for multibyte character (CJK)
 - Choose your favorite browser